Eating Disorder Support

 While it is normal to think about food when hungry or what you will have for your next meal, a person struggling with an eating disorder, may find thinking about food as all-consuming and exhausting (e.g., constantly thinking about the next meal, the number of calories, how to avoid the next meal, where to buy the food).
 It becomes significant when focus is impaired and a person’s ability to remain present is interrupted.

 When the relationship with food and eating patterns affect normal functioning, then it is likely an indication of an eating disorder.
-This may look like avoiding going out for dinner with friends due to fear of eating the wrong thing, eating alone due to fear of judgement, skipping time at work or school due to fear of missing time to exercise, or experiencing medical issues due to lack of adequate nutrition.
+This may look like avoiding going out for dinner with friends due to fear of eating the wrong thing, eating alone due to fear of judgment, skipping time at work or school due to fear of missing time to exercise, or experiencing medical issues due to lack of adequate nutrition.

 Please remember, it is important to not diagnose others without involving a professional.
 However, this information can be viewed as warning signs that a person would likely benefit from the support of mental and physical health providers.